FactSageTM - Frequently Asked Questions - FAQ

 1.1 What is in the FactSage package?
 What are the leasing and purchase options?

 FactSageTM is a thermochemical software and database package developed jointly between Thermfact/CRCT (Montreal) and GTT-Technologies (Aachen) and is the result of over 30 years of collaborative efforts.
-FactSage is available on CD-ROM for use on a PC running under Windows XP, Vista, 7, 8 and 10.
+FactSage can be downloaded from our websites and is available on a CD-ROM.
+FactSage is installed on a PC running under Windows XP, Vista, 7, 8, 10 and 11.
 The PC must have at least 1 GB free disk space.1.2 What are the minimum PC requirements for FactSage?
 What are the installation options?

-For information on leasing or purchasing and a list of agents go to www.factsage.com.
+For information on leasing or purchasing and a list of our representatives go to www.factsage.com.

 - FactSage includes the following modules in a Windows environment: